The Ukraine Story (Timeline)

 Volker testified that Giuliani wanted Burisma and investigations into the 2016 elections included.
 (Volker deposition)

-September 11: The White House informed Senators that it is releasing the Ukraine military assistance it had been withholding.
+September 11: The White House informed Senators that it was releasing the Ukraine military assistance it had been withholding.

 September 13: Taylor met with Zelenskyy and one of his officials.
 There was still no scheduled White House meeting.
 He had the feeling Zelensky’s official, Yermak, still thought they needed to do the interview, and Taylor was afraid they’d do it.
 He advised them not to because they might lose bi-partisan support in the US.
 (Taylor’s testimony)

-Also on September 13: The public learned about the existence of the Whistleblower’s Complaint when Schiff issues a subpoena for the compliant.
+Also on September 13: The public learned about the existence of the Whistleblower’s Complaint when Schiff issued a subpoena for the compliant.